Migraine Headaches: Migraine refers to headaches that share characteristic symptoms.

 Natrum muriaticum – numb or tingling lips or face before the headache begins, and sensitivity to light.
 Often feels better in the dark and after sleeping.

-Sulphur – Increased circulation in the brain cells promotes proper blood circulation.
-Less pressure and pain result which reduces headaches.
+Sulfur – Increased circulation in the brain cells promotes proper blood circulation.
+Less pressure and pain result, which reduces headaches.

 The information herein on "Migraines" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
 We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.